Why Do So Many People Get Denied SSDI?

 Inadequate medical evidence represents the leading cause explaining why do so many people get denied SSDI benefits.
 The SSA requires comprehensive medical documentation spanning at least 12 months, including detailed physician reports, diagnostic test results, and treatment records.

-According to the Social Security Administration, successful applications must demonstrate that your condition prevents you from performing substantial gainful activity.
+According to the Social Security Administration, the SSA evaluates whether medical evidence supports limitations related to substantial gainful activity.
 Many applicants submit incomplete medical records or lack recent treatment documentation, creating gaps that reviewers interpret as insufficient proof of disability.

 Critical Documentation Requirements